 A. Philip Randolph

-Randolph was born in Crescent City, Fla., on April 15, 1889, to a minister and a seamstress.
+Randolph was born in Crescent City, Fla., on April 15, 1889, to a poor minister and a seamstress.
 He grew up in Jacksonville, where he and his brother graduated from an academic high school for African Americans.

 He moved to New York in 1911, where he got involved in the labor movement and started a magazine called The Messenger.
 People considered it radical because it opposed lynching, the military draft and segregation.

 Randolph got a taste of organizing in 1914, when he took a job as a waiter aboard a steamboat, the Paul Revere, which ran between Fall River and New York.
 He lied about his experience, and messed up one of his orders.
-He was reprimanded and put on probation, but he didn’t last beyond the return trip.
+He was reprimanded and put on probation, but he didn’t last beyond the trip back.
 Waiters and kitchen help had to sleep in a cramped, foul space below deck– the so-called “glory hole.”
 Randolph tried to organize the kitchen staff and waiters to demand improved sleeping conditions.
 Instead, he got fired on his return to New York.

 Brotherhood of Sleeping Car Porters